0x7466/action_control/README.md

 class ApplicationController < ActionController::Base
 	# ...

+	rescue_from ActionControl::NotAuthenticatedError, with: :user_not_authenticated
 	rescue_from ActionControl::NotAuthorizedError, with: :user_not_authorized

 	private

+	def user_not_authenticated
+		flash[:danger] = "You are not authenticated!"
+		redirect_to root_path
+	end

 	def user_not_authorized
 		flash[:danger] = "You are not authorized to call this action!"